Cvsssssss/LigHts/README.md

 ---

-## 🤝 Contributing
-Feel free to submit pull requests or report issues in the repository!

----

-## 📜 License
-This project is licensed under the **MIT License**.

----

-Enjoy the game and happy coding! 🚀
+Enjoy the game and happy coding!